• Skip to primary navigation

 There are two types of recruiters.
 Some search firms only focus on one tier of legal professionals, like attorneys or administrative staffing.
 First, determine what type of position that your firm or company is looking to fill, for example C-level, Director, Executive Assistant, Paralegal or all the above.

-A generalist that will work across several industry platforms with often a large range of candidates – entry level to directors.
+A generalist will work across several industry platforms with often a large range of candidates – entry level to directors.
 This can be a good choice for someone with a broad job history and diverse experience.
-A 2nd option is a specialty recruiter that focus on one professional industry (i.e. legal, technology or sales).
+A second option is a specialty recruiter that focus on one professional industry (i.e. legal, technology or sales).
 With legal recruiters, a sector of the market is typically carved-out — that could mean attorneys only or partner-level only.
 While other legal recruiters focus on staff.

 Finding a search firm with expertise recruiting at all skill levels may make them a better long-term solution for all your needs.
 Look for recruiters that can handle the search entirely on their own, or that offer resources to supplement an internal recruiting department effort.
 Before agreeing to work with any recruiter, thoroughly research the legal recruiting firm that they are affiliated with and don’t be afraid to ask lots of questions.

-They have a Well-established Background as a Recruiter
+They Have a Well-Established Background as a Recruiter

 If a recruiter has never walked in your shoes as an attorney or paralegal it may be hard for them to understand your perspective.
-For how long have they been a recruiter?
+How long have they been a recruiter?
 If they are part of a search firm, which headhunter will be specifically assigned to handle your firm or company?

-They have Several Resources at Their Disposal
+They Have Several Resources at Their Disposal

 Ask about the search firm’s passive and active recruiting tactics and tools.
 How do they identify, attract and screen qualified candidates?
 Do they maintain a proprietary database and paid subscriptions to industry specific candidate pools?